 I just happened to be taking a closer look at the career of Yuki Yase on a whim and this scene from Mekakucity Actors managed to catch my eye.
 It’s the last episode of the series so naturally he handles the board and direction.

 Animated by Tomohiro Shinoda, it should come as no surprise that it moves as well as it does given his pedigree as one of the most interesting action animators around.
 The effect shapes, constructed from a square-centric perspective are a staple of his work, especially when paired with those loose, shorthand drawings and generous smears.

-As great as Shinoda is however, the reason this particular scene commanded enough of my attention to quickly write about is instead the direction of Yuki Yase and his very particular positioning of these horizontal light flares.
+As great as Shinoda is however, the reason this scene grabbed enough of my attention to write about is instead the direction of Yuki Yase and his very particular positioning of horizontal light flares.
 So with that said, lets take a closer look at a few of them.

 The first pair of flares intersect the middle of the screen and serve to anchor our laterally moving character.
 Like a train through its tracks, the clearly defined center point of his shirt travels the length of the course while both hands reside on either side in the pursuit of symmetry.

 While the previous was more about directing our attention, the focus then shifts more towards balancing the composition of the shot.

 Starting with the first cut, Yase enacts the rule of thirds.
 There is a certain visual clarity gained by organizing the frame into equally spaced segments, with the light flare marking the top third while the characters and debris fill the other two.
 Also notice any staging attempt throughout the entire scene occurs horizontally, the same direction as the light flare even though vertically arranged thirds are equally viable and maybe even more common.